Best smartwatches for 2021

 If you're looking for your first smartwatch or replacing an old one, there are a lot of factors to consider when trying to figure out the best smartwatch for your needs -- especially since it will probably be strapped to your wrist 24/7.
-You'll want to decide on your preferred shape for the watch face, whether you want a model with a fitness emphasis versus other smart features and which operating system you want (iOS versus Android).
+You'll want to decide on your preferred shape for the watch face, whether you want a model with a fitness emphasis (sleep tracking, a heart rate monitor) versus other smart features (working well with third party apps) and which operating system you want (iOS versus Android).

 But that just scratches the surface.
 A smartwatch should be able to offer everything from heart-rate monitoring and activity tracking to GPS tracking and smart notifications.
 Some smartwatches can even be used for contactless payment.
-They should all work seamlessly with smartphone notifications: Both Android and iPhone users should be able to make the most of their device.
+They should all work seamlessly with smartphone notifications.
+And, regardless of whether you're an Android user and iPhone user, you should be able to make the most of your wearable device.

-We've rounded up six of the best smartwatches based on function, price and compatibility to help you decide which one is right for you.
+We've rounded up the best smartwatches based on function, price and compatibility to help you decide which one is right for you.

 The Apple Watch Series 6 may be the most expensive one on our list, but it's the gold standard when it comes to smartwatches.
 It has all the smartwatch features we loved about its predecessors plus a few new perks like a brighter alway-on display and a new sensor that measures blood oxygen levels.
 It's now also the only Apple smartwatch with an electrocardiogram (also called ECG or EKG) app.